ember-learn/ember-blog/source/2020-06-26-the-ember-times-issue-154.md

 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>
 Check out the new addon ember-stargate 🌟!
-Find out how to become a writer for The Ember Times 📝, Learn to SEOptimize your Ember app 💪 ✨!
+Find out how to become a writer for The Ember Times 📝, Learn to SEOptimize your Ember app 💪 ✨!,
-READMORE
+A new addon to integrate Netlify CMS with empress-blog 🎉 READMORE

 ---